codee-com/open-catalog/Checks/PWR002/README.md

 Additionally, it reduces the likelihood of reusing variables for multiple, incompatible purposes, making code testing significantly easier.

->**Note**
+> [!NOTE]
->In the context of parallel programming, one of the biggest challenges is to do
+> In the context of parallel programming, one of the biggest challenges is to do
->data scoping correctly and decide on how to manage all the variables of the
+> data scoping correctly and decide on how to manage all the variables of the
->code properly.
+> code properly.
 For example, it is very important to determine if a variable
->needs to be declared as private to the threads or if it needs to be shared
+> needs to be declared as private to the threads or if it needs to be shared
->among all the threads.
+> among all the threads.
 Not doing so may introduce race conditions during the
->parallel execution, which makes the result of the code wrong in unpredictable
+> parallel execution, which makes the result of the code wrong in unpredictable
->ways.
+> ways.

 ### Code examples